Types

 @numVar = getNumbers(var)

-The number() action should only be used to coerce another value to a number, as an integer literal produces the same output.
+The number() action should only coerce another value to a number, as an integer literally produces the same output.

 @textVar = "5"